turingschool/front-end-curriculum/projects/travel-tracker.md

 <section class="answer">
 ### Functional Expectations

-- Wow: Application fulfills all requirements as well as an extension.
+- Wow: Application fulfills all requirements as well as Iteration 5 or an extension.
-- Yes: Application fulfills all requirements of iterations 1-3 without bugs. **Note: Must be completed in order to pass**
+- Yes: Application fulfills all requirements of iterations 1-4 without bugs. **Note: Must be completed in order to pass**
 - Not Yet: Application crashes or has missing functionality or bugs.
 </section>